-When it comes to young game changers in Hollywood, Keke Palmer is one of the names that immediately comes to mind.
+When it comes to young game changers in Hollywood, Keke Palmer is one of the names that immediately come to mind.

 Her Agenda: What does it mean to you to be an empowered woman?

 Keke Palmer: To me it means not abiding by society’s ideas of you despite what people may perceive you to be.
 To be comfortable in your skin and loving yourself exactly who are.
 Being able to express yourself and living by your own rules.

 Keke Palmer: I’m a quote person- I like to apply quotes to my life and situations, so I have a lot of quotes that I go to for positive reinforcement.
 My mantra would be that change is good.
 Even if things aren’t playing out how I want them to, I try to embrace it and take it as me being led in a new direction that God and the universe want me to be on.

 Her Agenda: So you had a really successful run with your show ‘Just Keke’ last year and you’re filming a second season, what can your fans expect from you and the show this season?

 KP: It won’t be too different than the first season, but I do think it’ll be a bit more polished and tighter as far as topics go and the way the show flows.
 The first was a trial season so now my team and I know what worked, what didn’t really work and can put together a tighter season.

 I want to keep the conversations going about the influence of social media on our generation, relationships, careers, sex, love, and all of the things we touched on last time.
 This season I want to put an overall emphasis on uplifting social consciousness.
 I think with everything going on right now in America and the world [in Baltimore, Florida, Ferguson], we need to have a platform where young activists can have a dialogue about these issues (outside of social media).
 I want to have a platform where we can come together and discuss those issues and all the facets of those issues.
 So I’m excited to share that with the audience.